WillGibson/laptop-setup/README.md

 Just intended to automate as many of the commands I run to set up a new MacBook for developing as possible, trying to get away from copying them one by one from a note I have with them all in.

 The intention is not to provide the fastest way to do this, but to provide a reliable idempotent way to setup a new MacBook and, as far as possible, update all the things as time goes by.
-This last part is why Homebrew commands are largely `reinstall` etc.

 Over time it is hoped that it will become more flexible and maybe work for more people than just me :-)